mpetruska/uk-modulo-scala/README.md

 Version history
 ---------------

+* 5.90.0 - updates implementation according to [version 5.90 of the spec](https://www.vocalink.com/media/4325/vocalink-validating-account-numbers-v590.pdf)
+  (valid from 2020-02-03)
 * 5.80.0 - updates implementation according to [version 5.80 of the spec](https://www.vocalink.com/media/3513/vocalink-validating-account-numbers-v580.pdf)
   (valid from 2019-09-30)
 * 5.70.0 - updates implementation according to [version 5.70 of the spec](https://www.vocalink.com/media/3103/vocalink-validating-account-numbers-v570.pdf)